psifidotos/kwinscript-window-colors/README.md

 This is a KWin script and as such it can be easily installed from _**Plasma System Settings -> Window Management -> KWin Scipts -> Get New Scripts**_

-or you can execute `plasmapkg2 --type kwinscript -i .` in the root directory of the script
+or you can execute `plasmapkg2 -i .` in the root directory of the script